 If you are a registered shareholder, you are encouraged to vote by proxy whether or not you attend the Meeting in person.
-If you submit a proxy, you must complete, date and sign the Proxy and return it to the Company's transfer agent, Equity Financial Trust Company ("Equity").
-Registered shareholders who elect to submit a Proxy may do so online at www.voteproxyonline.com by entering the control number printed on the form of proxy, by fax at 1-416-595-9593, or by mail to 200 University Avenue, Suite 300, Toronto, Ontario, Canada, M5H 4H1, in all cases in accordance with the instructions provided by Equity in the enclosed proxy materials and ensuring that the Proxy is received at least 48 hours (excluding Saturdays, Sundays and holidays) before the Meeting or any adjournment thereof at which the Proxy is to be used.
+If you submit a proxy, you must complete, date and sign the Proxy and return it to the Company's transfer agent, TSX Trust Company ("TSX Trust").
+Registered shareholders who elect to submit a Proxy may do so online at www.voteproxyonline.com by entering the control number printed on the form of proxy, by fax at 1-416-595-9593, or by mail to 100 Adelaide St. W, Suite 301, Toronto, Ontario, Canada, M5H 4H1, in all cases in accordance with the instructions provided by TSX Trust in the enclosed proxy materials and ensuring that the Proxy is received at least 48 hours (excluding Saturdays, Sundays and holidays) before the Meeting or any adjournment thereof at which the Proxy is to be used.

 Each registered shareholder can appoint any person (who need not be a registered shareholder or even a Beneficial Shareholder of the Company), other than any of the persons designated in the Proxy, to represent that registered shareholder's shares at the Meeting, and that person may even be the registered shareholder representing himself, herself or itself.
-To exercise this right, a registered shareholder must insert the name of the person who is to appointed as her, his or its representative (which may be that registered shareholder) in the blank space provided in the Proxy that will be provided for the Meeting.
+To exercise this right, a registered shareholder must insert the name of the person who is to be appointed as her, his or its representative (which may be that registered shareholder) in the blank space provided in the Proxy that will be provided for the Meeting.